Awaab's Law Timescales Explained: All Five Statutory Deadlines

-The three statutory deadlines at the heart of Awaab's Law — and exactly what each one requires.
+The five statutory deadlines at the heart of Awaab's Law — and exactly what each one requires.

 Day 0: The date of awareness